 Furniture that’s both cheaper and easier to assemble than IKEA’s?
 It’s a dream come true for anyone on a budget looking to stylishly furnish their homes and offices.

 The team at Greycork built their furniture startup with the goal of providing consumers an alternative to IKEA that would save time, energy and money.
-The kind of furniture they envisioned can be assembled or disassembled within four minutes without any tools.
+The kind of furniture they envisioned can be assembled or disassembled within four minutes without any tools just like this executive leather office chair.
 A statement on their crowdfunding page reads:

 “The new standard.
 Your living room shipped in a box and assembled in minutes with no tools.”